Balewgizeadane/GitMasteryChallenge1/README.md

 # GitMasteryChallenge1
-creating new repository for collaborative work
+creating a new repository for collaborative work

+I am making the first commit to the collaborative-branch